open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 ### Turn off specific instrumentations

-Consider turning off instrumentations that you don't need or are producing too many spans to further reduce agent overhead and span volume.
+You can further reduce agent overhead by turning off instrumentations that aren't needed or are producing too many spans.
 To turn off an instrumentation, use `-DOpenTelemetry.instrumentation.<name>.enabled=false` or the `OpenTelemetry_INSTRUMENTATION_<NAME>_ENABLED` environment variable, where `<name>` is the name of the instrumentation.